 The Counseling Psychology Concentration is a 60 semester hour specialization that is designed for individuals seeking to pursue a variety of careers in the mental health and human services professions.
 With a master's degree in mental health counseling, our graduates have obtained employment in diverse settings such as community mental health centers, hospitals, universities, substance abuse rehabilitation programs, state and federal correctional facilities, and social service agencies.
 Many of our graduates later complete requirements for state licensure, and pursue private clinical practice in Florida or other states.
 Some students have successfully utilized their degree as a foundation to pursue doctoral education in clinical or counseling psychology (Ph.D. / Psy.D.), or related fields.

 The Counseling Psychology Concentration meets all educational and clinical requirements established by the Florida Board of Clinical Social Work, Marriage and Family Therapy, and Mental Health Counseling.
 Attainment of the degree does not entail conferral of the license, which is governed by the state licensing board.
 Upon graduation from the program, students qualify to register with the state licensing board as an intern and to obtain the two year post-degree supervised experience required for licensure.
-The program meets all standards of the Council of Applied Masters Programs in Psychology (CAMPP) and the Masters in Psychology and Counseling Accreditation Council (MPCAC).
-These accrediting bodies emphasize the scientist-practitioner model of applied psychological training.
+The program meets all standards of the Masters in Psychology and Counseling Accreditation Council (MPCAC).
+This accrediting body emphasizes the scientist-practitioner model of applied psychological training.
 MPCAC requires that we provide the following information about our program.
 For the 2016 - 2017 year ending May 31:

 Number of completed applications: 35